-The LSA-Diner is responsible for food and beverage service in the Dining Car, for supervising Dining Car personnel, has delegated responsibility for material usage and accountability for providing quality customer service and other duties as assigned.
+The Lead Service Attendant-Diner (LSA-Diner) is responsible for upholding and maintaining the food and beverage service provided in the Dining car, supervising assigned staff, providing quality customer service and other duties as assigned.

 1. LSA-Diner - General Responsibilities